So you’re lucky enough to be spending three days in Mexico City? Nice one!

 Evening Cocktails On The Roof

 At the heart of Mexico City is the area of Condesa and at the heart of Condesa is the Condesa DF hotel.
-Climb to the top and you’ll be rewarded with epic views, fantastic cocktails and if you’re peckish some sushi nibbles.
+Climb to the top and you’ll be rewarded with epic views, fantastic cocktails and if you’re peckish we recommend you try either their sushi or their chicken taquitos.
 However, we recommend you save your hunger as you are in for an epic dinner.
 If you have the budget the Codesa is a great hotel to stay in for your 3 days in Mexico City.

 Day Three In Mexico City